| |

 suggested, as is the maintaining of a very low free chlorine

-level You could use non-chlorine shock, when
+level.
+You not use non-chlorine shock (MPS), when

-circumstances.
+the start.
 Many biguanide users find themselves forced

 to switch after a few years because of the development of